auch007/customer_demo/README.md

 The company can also make notes for each customer.
 A customer can have any number of notes associated with them.

 The user is able to:
-- Filter and sort the list of customers.
+- Filter the list of customers.

 ![screen_filter](screenshots/screen_filter.png)

+- Sort the list of customers.

 ![screen_sort](screenshots/screen_sort.png)

 - Click on a customer in the list to view their details and add/edit notes for that customer.

+- Confirm to edit

 ![screen_confirm_edit](screenshots/screen_confirm_edit.png)

+- Add new note

 ![screen_add_note](screenshots/screen_add_note.png)

+- Update note

 ![screen_update_note](screenshots/screen_update_note.png)

+- Delete note

 ![screen_delete_note](screenshots/screen_delete_note.png)

-- Change their status.
+- Change their status

 ![screen_change_status](screenshots/screen_change_status.png)